EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 $ echo "% char0 colb=2,bold=4,clip=1,col=.2,.3,1" >>plot.2bands
 ~~~

-Next, append _plot.plbnds_{: style="color: green"} to _plot.2bands_{: style="color: green"} and adapt to draw two kinds of bands in each frame, each with its own color.
+Next, append _plot.plbnds_{: style="color: green"} to _plot.2bands_{: style="color: green"}, adapt it to draw two kinds of bands in each frame, each with its own color.
 This could be done with a text editor, but it is convenient to accomplish it with an **awk** command:

 ~~~